DanDRus/DanDRus/README.md

-Hey, my name is Daniil Brilliantov - Lead Animator / Sound-designer @ 3D Realms.
+Hello, my name is Daniil Brilliantov - Lead Tech.
+Animator @ 3D Realms.

-I like to do computer things and also show and teach people who have the same interests and wanna know something cool that I have in my mind.
+I like to do computer things and also share my knowledge with people who have the same interests and wanna know something cool that I have in my mind.

 Here's my repository with the projects I'm working on.